lukekivi/Distributed-Image-Processing/README.md

 In order for the application to resolve your dependencies set the environment these environment variables:

-> THRIFT_LIB_PATH /\<path\>/thrift-0.15.0/lib/java/build/libs \
+> THRIFT_LIB_PATH /\<path\>/project/kivix019/thrift-0.15.0/lib/java/build/libs \
-> OPENCV_LIB_PATH /\<path\>/opencv/build/lib \
+> OPENCV_LIB_PATH /\<path\>/usr/share/java/opencv4 \
 > PROJ_PATH /\<path\>/project/kivix019/Distributed-Image-Processing/proj_dir

 ## Machines
-Being that the application is a distributed system we have a config document `machine.txt`.
-Inside of this document you may assign host addresses, port numbers and other details to application entities.
-The syntax details will be explained in the entity sections below.
-It is important to keep the syntax the same as displayed currently.
-The program will not work if the format is changed.
+Being that the application is a distributed system we have a `machine.txt` document.
+This file contains the addresses for each node, server, and client.
+This file is used by the system to locate the address at which the nodes, server, and client are operating.

+## Configuration Details
+The `config.txt` file contains the load-inject probability of each node, the schduling policy to be used, the path leading to the input and output images, and the port numbers for the nodes, client, and server.
+This file is read in by the program and the values are grabbed, stored, and used.

 ## Commands
 `command.txt` contains commands for starting app entities.